-The new fibreboard business is now value added to the woodchips business and is expected to benefit the Group's performance in the long run.
+The fibreboard factory continues to value add to the woodchips business and is expected to benefit the Group's performance in the long run.
 New strategic alliances with both local and multi-national companies that are in line with the group's expansion objective will be considered for future investment and development.